Grand Beguinage

 Plan your visit

-Community of religious woman
+Community of religious women

 Aan het einde van de zestiende eeuw maakte Pierre de Bersacques deze oudste bekende afbeelding van het Groot Begijnhof (Universiteitsarchief KU Leuven).